gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 ##### !question

-Which of the following best describes the benefit of modern agile software development methodologies over traditional waterfall approaches?
+Which of the following **best** describes the benefit of modern agile software development methodologies over traditional waterfall approaches?

 ##### !end-question

 ##### !options

 * It provides the greatest efficiency for fixed-scope projects.
-* It will provide delivery of valuable software to operations at regular intervals.
+* It will provide delivery of valuable software to operations (users) at regular intervals.
-* It is not the best approach because it is typically more costly.
+* It is _not_ the best approach because it is typically more costly.
 * It is only appropriate for projects when requirements are detailed and fully documented.
 * It is only appropriate for greenfield projects.